 In this situation, there is also unfortunately the potential for a healthcare provider to avoid performing a particular service or procedure, or to bill the patient more than they should, in order to ensure they receive full payment for all procedures provided.
 This tactic of over-billing is referred to as upcoding and is an illegal medical practice.

 What is a CPT Modifier?

 A CPT modifier is exactly what it sounds like.
 It is simply a code that indicates that there was a change in a typical procedure or service and is used to describe the specifics of a particular situation.
 Modifiers do not change the procedure code but provide additional information for services that aren’t typically included in a defined procedure.

 For example, if a procedure was performed in a specific area of the body, or was performed more than once, a CPT modifier would be used to clarify these details for billing and insurance purposes.

-CPT modifiers consist of two numeric or alphanumeric characters, and are always located at the end of a CPT code, separated with a hyphen.
+CPT modifiers consist of two numeric or alphanumeric characters and are always located at the end of a CPT code, separated by a hyphen.
 More than one modifier can be used to alter a medical procedure CPT code, in which the modifier that affects the reimbursement process most would be listed first, followed by all additional modifiers.

 There are strict rules to using modifiers that must be followed at all times.
 They cannot be added solely based on the provider’s opinion.
 Therefore, it’s important for providers to be educated on CPT modifier rules and regulations at all times.